Rohit9403/Eye-Blinking-Morse-Code-Detection/README.md

 ## How to run
 Download the files mentioned in downloads section and install libraries specified.Then clone this repository or Download and run following:
-- To run on Web Cam
+- To run it on Web Cam

 `-python eye_blink_Morse.py --shape-predictor shape_predictor_68_face_landmarks.dat`
-- To on recorded video
+- To run it on recorded video

 `-python eye_blink_Morse.py --shape-predictor shape_predictor_68_face_landmarks.dat --video blink_detection_demo.mp4`